tschaffter/docker-dnsmasq/README.md

 The response includes the following information:

 - The IP address of github.com is 192.30.255.113.
-- The server that returned the result is 127.0.0.1#53 (dnsmasq).
+- The response is returned by the server is 127.0.0.1#53 (dnsmasq).
 - The query took 24 msec to complete.

 Let's run the same command a second time: